ctrl-alt-del/devenv/README.md

 [BACK TO TOP](#table-of-contents)

 ### Java on Ubuntu
+To install Oracle Java for Ubuntu, follow the same process for [Mac](#java-on-mac), but download the "Linux x64" or "Linux 32" `tar.gz` file instead.

-We will use OpenJDK since it is open source.
-You can install OpenJDK by running:
+To install OpenJDK on Ubuntu, you can do so by running:
 ```sh
 sudo apt-get update
 sudo apt-get install openjdk-7-jdk